DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-keeping-moms-and-babies-in-nutrition-program.md

 Use of WIC is associated with many beneficial outcomes, including improving school readiness, socioeconomic outcomes and lifetime health.

-## Service Question: Despite being eligible, moms are dropping out at higher rates every year
+## Service Question: Despite being eligible, babies are dropping out at higher rates every year

 WIC noticed that retention rates have been falling since 2011.
 Women who start on WIC, are staying on it for less time.
-Only 28% of those who start the program, stay on it through the child turning age 5, the end of the program.
+Only 28% of babies who enroll before 6 months of age, stay on it through age 5, the end of the program.

 ![Line chart showing decreasing retention rates (% still in program at 1 year of age) from 2011-2017](/uploads/versions/wic-droppingretention---x----477-397x---.PNG)

-<figcaption>Since 2011, fewer participants have stayed in the program at 1 year of age, resulting in a 16% drop in retention since 2011.</figcaption>
+<figcaption>Since 2011, fewer babies have stayed in the program at 1 year of age, resulting in a 16% drop in retention since 2011.</figcaption>

 One explanation could be that the economic recovery meant that less people were eligible or needed the program.
 But the department had already determined that the size of the eligible population well exceeded who they were serving.If eligibility was not an issue, what else could be driving the drop off?